virge-io/orchestrator-ui/README.md

 Use the interactive deploy script when you want to create or update a deploy branch from a published `@orchestrator-ui/orchestrator-ui-components` tag.

+This is useful because this repository is not a single deployable app.
+It is a monorepo that publishes reusable UI packages, while the example `apps/wfo-ui` application lives as a submodule during normal development.
+For deployment you usually want a branch that is tied to one published package version and that contains the example app as regular files, so the result can be pushed, reviewed, and deployed as one coherent snapshot.

+The deploy script automates that translation from "published package tag in the monorepo" to "deployable application branch".
+Without it you would need to manually check out the correct package tag, update the submodule, convert the submodule content into tracked files, fix any tag-specific dependency gaps, and make sure you are pushing only to a fork instead of the official repository.

 ```bash
 npm run deploy
 ```